JuliaIO/ProtoBuf.jl/README.md

 - <servicename>Stub: The asynchronous stub that takes a callback to invoke with the result on completion
 - <servicename>BlockingStub: The blocking stub that returns the result on completion

-## Caveats &amp; TODOs
+## Note:

 - Extensions are not supported yet.
 - Groups are not supported.
 They are deprecated anyway.
-- Julia does not have `enum` types.
-In generated code, enums are declared as `Int32` types, but a separate Julia type is generated with fields same as the enum values which can be used for validation.
+- Enums are declared as `Int32` types in the generated code, but a separate Julia type is generated with fields same as the enum values which can be used for validation.
 The types representing enums extend from the abstract type `ProtoEnum` and the `lookup` method can be used to verify valid values.